ebcatantan/joys/README.md

 # JOYS

-## What is CodeIgniter?
+## What is Joys?

 This is a Dental Clinic Mangement System

-You can have the copy of this project here [development repository](https://github.com/ebcatantan/joys).
+You can have the copy of this project here c [development repository](https://github.com/ebcatantan/joys).